 The standard of living is a measure of the material aspects of a national or regional economy.
-It counts the amount of goods and services produced and available for purchase by a person, family, group, or nation.
+It counts the amount of goods and services that are produced and available for purchase by a person, family, group, or nation.

-The standard of living is different from the quality of life.
-It doesn’t measure non-material characteristics, such as relationships, freedom, and satisfaction.
-These are part of the quality of life.
+The standard of living is different from other measures of quality of life.
+These often include non-material characteristics, such as relationships, freedom, and satisfaction.
 Indices that attempt to measure quality of life also include the material standard of living measurement.
 Standard of living is narrowly focused on the value of goods and services produced and consumed.